Archeology, Genetics, Geography, Paleoecology

 The Ice Age In The Land of The Tiger

 See the forests in the pictures above?
-They are from the Sikhote-Alin mountains in the Russian Far East.
-While undoubtedly scenic, a person not familiar with biodiversity in that part of the world may not understand what’s so special about them.
-After all, they pretty much just resemble forests in much of temperate Europe and
+They are located in the Sikhote-Alin mountains in the Russian Far East.
+While undoubtedly scenic, a person not familiar with biodiversity in this part of the world may not understand what is so special about them.
+After all, they more or less just resemble forests in much of

 Extinction, Paleoecology